Santa Barbara California, USA Travel Guide

 Plan enough time to truly appreciate each destination's unique offerings and avoid rushing.

-For longer trips, consider vacation rentals for a more local experience and added comfort.
+For longer trips, look into short-term rentals for a more local experience and added comfort.